jckuri/TechConfRegistrationWebsite/README.md

 This is my second submission.
 So, I corrected my previous mistakes:
 - I missed providing the cost for Sendgrid - Sending mail.
 - Cost analysis is done on Testing/Development level environment.
-Such environment will not be responsive & also will not withstand much load etc., Hence it is always recommended to use production level environment for deployment.
+Such environment will not be responsive and also will not withstand much load.
+Hence, it is always recommended to use production level environment for deployment.

 #### My previous analysis: